 Dunedin was founded as a Scottish Free Church settlement in 1848.
-Some settlers came from the area of Paisley (near Glasgow, Scotland), where the weaving industry was in recession.
-This area at the southern end of Dunedin, pictured in 1849, became known as 'Little Paisley'.
-The fashionable dress of family in the foreground suggests a degree of prosperity in the embryo settlement.
+Some settlers came from Paisley (near Glasgow, Scotland), where the weaving industry was in recession.
+This hilly area at the southern end of Dunedin, pictured in 1849, became known as 'Little Paisley'.
+The fashionable dress of the family in the foreground suggests a degree of prosperity in the young settlement.

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.